 - How you’d like the content delivered

-These are just a few things you can include in guidelines for new freelance writers in your content community.
+These are just a few things you can include in the guidelines for new freelance writers in your content community.
 The more relevant information you can provide, the easier it will be to get the finished piece you’re looking for.

-4. Be Open to Pitched Content Ideas
+4. Offering Content Creation as a Service Means Being Open to Pitched Content Ideas

 Instead of using your freelancers simply as words for hire, let them pitch you their own content ideas.
-Your content community should be entrenched in the strategy, which means you can trust the writers to deliver a higher volume of idea fodder to build out an editorial calendar.
+Your content community should be entrenched in the strategy.
+That means you can trust the writers to deliver a higher volume of idea fodder to build out an editorial calendar.
 You’ll fill the calendar, gain new perspectives on the content strategy, and ensure the writers are covering topics they feel confident about.

 There’s just one last thing we have to talk about.
 Where do you actually find writers you can test and add to your content community?
 That’s where nDash comes in.